ivan-paz/parametric-perceptual-exploration/assessment_questionnarie.md

 Yes     No

 ###Instructions
-Do you think the instructions are a natural way to perform changes in the parameters?
+Do you feel the instructions as a natural way to explore changes in the parameters?

 Yes     No